 Q. Why is the number on your report different than the one on the Ohio Department of Health dashboard?

 A: As the number of individuals being tested increases, there may be temporary differences in the numbers reported by a county versus the numbers reported by the state on the Ohio Department of Health (ODH) dashboard.
-During disease investigations, numbers can change, most often due to a change in jurisdiction.
-When this occurs, the cases will be transferred to the county in which they reside and the numbers for the affected counties will be adjusted on the ODH dashboard.
+Locally, we are currently only reporting 3 days a week, whereas ODH reports numbers daily.
+Also, ODH has a different “cutoff” time” for daily reporting so the data that we post will be the most recent at the time it is posted.
+Finally, during disease investigations, numbers can change due to a change in case status or jurisdiction.
+If a case changes jurisdiction, it will be transferred to the county in which they reside and the numbers for the affected counties will be adjusted on the ODH dashboard.

 Q: What does it mean if a person is recovered?